miqueet/helium_miner_scripts/README.md

 This can be called from a cron or ran in a shell.

 ## Using cron
-Add the following lines to your crontab using ``cron -e`` to run the escript dayly at 1 o clock at night:
+Add the following lines to your crontab using ``sudo crontab -e`` to run the script daily at 1 o clock at night:

 ```
 # Check for updates on miner image every night at 1 o clock